Highlights

 UAE

-The H-Man starring Akihiko Hirata, Kenji Sahara, Yumi Shirakawa, Eitarō Ozawa has a NR rating, a runtime of about 1 hr 27 min, and a scheduled release date of May 28th, 1959.
+Here are some useful notes to know before watching about the TOHO, Far East Laboratory horror flick.
+The H-Man starring Akihiko Hirata, Kenji Sahara, Yumi Shirakawa, Eitarō Ozawa has a NR rating, a runtime of about 1 hr 27 min.
+The release date of the movie is May 28th, 1959.
+The movie received a user score of 57/100 on TMDb, which represents input from reviews from 38 real users.

-Ready to dive into the plot?
+Want the short version of the plot?
 Here's the plot: "When a narcotics deal goes sour and a suspect disappears, leaving only his clothes, Tokyo police question his wife and stake out the nightclub where she works."

 'The H-Man' Release Dates